CremboC/INI/README.md

-INI - Air Trafic Controller
+INI - Air Traffic Controller
 ===

 INI The Pharoah (or the airport)